FazeCT/fazect.github.io/htb2023/index.md

 * **Difficulty:** Very Easy
 {{< /admonition >}}

 We are given a website to work with.
-Initially, connection to the website would result in **"404 Not Found"**.
-I then went to read the descriptions, and from it, I got to know that we should send at least **1000 GET requests** to **/flag** to maybe get the flag.
+Initially, connection to the website would result in `404 Not Found`.
+I then went to read the descriptions, and from it, I got to know that we should send at least `1000 GET requests` to `/flag` to maybe get the flag.

 I used this below Python script to automate the task.